IgniteUI/igniteui-docfx/en/components/overlay_position.md

 } from 'igniteui-angular';
 ```

-Then you should tell the overlay which position strategy to use.
+Then specify the position strategy to be used by the overlay.
 The position strategy is passed in as a property in the [`overlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) parameter when the [`overlay.attach()`]({environment:angularApiUrl}/classes/igxoverlayservice.html#attach) method is called.
 In the example bellow we are changing the default `GlobalPositionStrategy` with `ConnectedPositionStrategy`:

 ```typescript
     // Initialize and use overlay settings